Geonovum-labs/json-fg-examples/README.md

 ## TODO

+GitHub naar Geonovum gh pushen
-Finish filtering of features based on timeslider Revert timeslider to native elements
+Revert timeslider to native elements
-Add example of generating json-fg with GDAL
-Try background map from PDOK
+Add an example of generating json-fg with GDAL.
+Just the commandline command (gdal >3.8) Try background map from PDOK

+From here it may take longer than the available time:
+Add text area for json-fg
 Show how to use https://epsg.io/28992
+Add text area for coordinate transformation string to go with the json-fg Add a linter on the text area for json-fg (stretch goal) Check if the files work in codepen.
+Add an identical example but with a bundler.
+Add example of a simple Node.js API (express) to show how to serve json data.

 Explain how i used:

 - https://openlayers.org/en/latest/examples/popup.html
 - https://openlayersbook.github.io/index.html
 - https://medium.com/@predragdavidovic10/native-dual-range-slider-html-css-javascript-91e778134816

-Add text area for json-fg
-Add text area for coordinate transformation string to go with the json-fg Add a linter on the text area for json-fg